RyukGitHub/Snake-Game/README.md

 4. to move down direction  : use ↓ key.
 5. to move up direction    : use ↑ key.

+*NOTE :* Correct file paths if neccessary and add your own favicon.

 ## Author

 GitHub : [RyukGitHub](https://github.com/RyukGitHub)